cooleydw494/codemonkeys/README.md

       replaced, your current `main.py` is backed up with a timestamp, and your backups are merged with those from the import.

-We strive to make CodeMonkeys easy to update, even with your customizations.
+I strive to make CodeMonkeys easy to update, even with your customizations.
 However, extensive modifications may complicate the update process.
-Please note that while we're working hard to make updates as seamless as possible, it's always a good idea to back up your work before updating.
+Please note that while I'm working hard to make updates as seamless as possible, it's always a good idea to back up your work before updating.

-For easy backup of your current `main.py`, simply run
+For easy export of your `monkey-manifest.yaml`, `programs`, and all `customizable` directories, simply run

 ```
-monk backup "optional-custom-name"
+monk export
 ```

+The export process will also create a `.env-backup` file that contains your current .env file. `.env-backup` is in the default .gitignore, and is not included in the export.
+Please also verify that you are not committing your exports if you have sensitive information outside of your .env file, such as in the `monkey-manifest.yaml` (*however, you should not do that*).

 ## Directory Overview 📁